On the validity of the guiding-center approximation in a magnetic dipole field: Validity of the Guiding-center Approximation

 We now proceed with a numerical comparison of the exact particle dynamics based on Eqs.~\eqref{eq:rho_dot}-\eqref{eq:phi_dot} with the guiding-center dynamics based on Eqs.~\eqref{eq:RLambda_prime}-\eqref{eq:P_prime}.
 In particular, we verify that the particle azimuthal canonical momentum \eqref{eq:P_phi} and the guiding-center azimuthal canonical momentum \eqref{eq:Pgc_phi} are indeed exact invariants of their respective dynamics.

 One of the important tests of the validity of the guiding-center approximation is concerned with how well the guiding-center magnetic moment $\mu$ is conserved by the particle dynamics.
-In Fig.~\ref{fig:mu_01}, we see that the normalized zeroth-order magnetic moment $\ov{\mu}_{0} = 2\,\mu_{0}B_{\rm e}/(\epsilon^{2}m\,r_{\rm e}^{2}\Omega_{\rm e}^{2})$ is not well conserved during a bounce period.
-When first-order corrections are added to the magnetic moment $\mu = \mu_{0} + \epsilon\,\mu_{1}$, however, we see that the normalized magnetic moment $\ov{\mu} = \ov{\mu}_{0} + \epsilon\,\ov{\mu}_{1}$ (dark curve) shows very small oscillations, even when the particle crosses the equatorial plane.
-The first-order correction $\mu_{1}$, which is calculated explicitly in App.~\ref{sec:gc_higher} for the magnetic dipole geometry, is seen to play a crucial role.
+In Fig.~\ref{fig:mu_01} (dashed curve), we see that the normalized zeroth-order magnetic moment $\ov{\mu}_{0} = 2\,\mu_{0}B_{\rm e}/(\epsilon^{2}m\,r_{\rm e}^{2}\Omega_{\rm e}^{2})$ is not well conserved during a bounce period, with large-amplitude oscillations as the particle approaches the equatorial plane.
+When first-order corrections are added to the normalized magnetic moment $\ov{\mu} = \ov{\mu}_{0} + \epsilon\,\ov{\mu}_{1}$ (solid curve), however, only small oscillations are observed, even when the particle crosses the equatorial plane.
+The first-order correction $\mu_{1}$, which is calculated explicitly in App.~\ref{sec:gc_higher} for the magnetic dipole geometry, is therefore seen to play a crucial role in establishing the adiabatic invariance of the guiding-center magnetic moment.

 Another important test explores the accuracy and faithfulness of the guiding-center azimuthal canonical momentum \eqref{eq:Pgc_phi} by transforming it back into particle phase space and use the particle dynamics to assess its invariance.
 This task allows us to determine the role of the higher-order curvature-corrected function $b_{z}^{*} = b_{z} + \frac{1}{2}\,K$ \cite{Tronko_Brizard_2015}, defined in Eq.~\eqref{eq:bz_*}, in contrast to the standard guiding-center term $b_{z}$ \cite{Littlejohn_1983}.
 We investigate how faithful the guiding-center azimuthal angular momentum $P_{{\rm gc}\Phi}$, defined by Eq.~\eqref{eq:Pgc_phi}, is to the exact azimuthal angular momentum $P_{\varphi}$, defined by Eq.~\eqref{eq:P_phi}.

 To perform a valid comparison, we need to transform the guiding-center azimuthal angular momentum $P_{{\rm gc}\Phi}$ back into particle phase space, with the help of the guiding-center pull-back operator ${\sf T}_{\rm gc}$.
 Here, using Eq.~\eqref{eq:X_gc}, the pull-back of an arbitrary guiding-center function $F_{\rm gc}({\bf X})$ is defined on particle phase space as